emblair96/57-challenges-with-jest/README.md

 ## Description

-The purpose of this repo is to track my progress through the exerciseds found in the book Exercises for Programmers: 57 Challenges to Develop Your Coding Skills by Brian P. Hogan.
+The purpose of this repo is to track my progress through the exercises found in the book _Exercises for Programmers: 57 Challenges to Develop Your Coding Skills_ by Brian P. Hogan.
 I am finding ways to continue to strengthen my skillset as a software engineer and specifically focusing on test-driven development (TDD) here, writing tests for each exercise using the Jest framework.
 Thanks for stopping by!

 <img src="./assets/exercises-for-programmers-book.jpeg" width="250" />